 \subsection{Experiment results on coordination control of multiple rigid body systems}

 The coordination control of multiple rigid body systems has wide applications in robotics, transportation, and aerospace.
-Therefore, researches on practical experiments of coordination control of multiple rigid bodies has been extensive conducted in the literature including formation control of mobile robots \cite{2015_TCST_Mobile}, unmanned aerial vehicles \cite{2015_TCST_XiwangDong_Formationcontrolfouav}, and unmanned surface vehicles \cite{2021_TII_Z.Peng}.
+Therefore, researches on practical experiments of coordination control of multiple rigid bodies have been extensively conducted in the literature, including formation control of mobile robots \cite{2015_TCST_Mobile}, unmanned aerial vehicles \cite{2015_TCST_XiwangDong_Formationcontrolfouav}, and unmanned surface vehicles \cite{2021_TII_Z.Peng}.
 Here, we only introduce some representative results.

-In \onlinecite{2020_TMech_Z.Sun}, a trajectory tracking and mobile formation coordination on $\mathbb{SE}(3)$ is considered for a group of non-holonomic vehicles.
-A desired mobile formation are studied with motion constraints including weak rigid body motion and strict rigid body motion.
-The mobile formation under a weak rigid-body motion preserves the relative position with the world frame while the mobile formation under a strict rigid-body motion preserves the relative position as well as relative attitudes.
+A trajectory tracking and mobile formation coordination on $\mathbb{SE}(3)$ is considered for a group of non-holonomic vehicles \cite{2020_TMech_Z.Sun}.
+A desired mobile formation control is studied with motion constraints, including weak rigid body motion and strict rigid body motion.
+The mobile formation under a weak rigid body motion preserves the relative position with the world frame while the mobile formation under a strict rigid body motion preserves the relative position as well as relative attitudes.
 In Fig. \ref{mobile1}, three robots maintain a mobile formation with strict rigid body motion.
-To show the applicability of the formation control algorithm, a real experiment using three non-holonomic robots named wheeled E-puck robots is demonstrated in \onlinecite{2020_TMech_Z.Sun}.
-The communication link among three robots is a directed graph and the frequency of the communication is 0.1s through Bluetooth.
-The real-time trajectories of three robots in the experiment is shown in Fig.\ref{mobile2}.
+To show the applicability of the formation control algorithm, a real experiment using three non-holonomic robots named wheeled E-puck robots is demonstrated \cite{2020_TMech_Z.Sun}.
+The communication link among three robots is a directed graph, and the frequency of the communication is 0.1s through blacktooth.
+The real-time trajectories of three robots in the experiment are shown in Fig. \ref{mobile2}.
 It shows that three robots form a strict rigid body motion similar to the numerical result.